MicrosoftDocs/msix-docs/msix-src/app-installer/web-install-aws.md

 Once the web page is uploaded into your Amazon S3 bucket, get the link to the web page by selecting the uploaded html file.

 Use the link to open the web page.
-Since we set permissions to grant public access to the app package and web page, anyone with the link to the web page will be able to access it and install your UWP app packages using App Installer.
+Since we set permissions to grant public access to the app package and web page, anyone with the link to the web page will be able to access it and install your Windows 10 app packages using App Installer.
 Note that App Installer is part of the Windows 10 platform.
 As a developer, you do not need to add any additional code or features to your app to enable the use of App Installer.

 ## Troubleshooting